 - (b) Any executive committee found to have violated the provisions of the oath or affirmation in this section prior to receiving funds shall be ineligible to receive the rebate for that general election year. - (c) Any executive committee found to have violated the provisions of the oath or affirmation in this section after receiving funds shall be ineligible to receive the rebate from candidates qualifying for the following general election cycle. - (d) Any funds not distributed to the state or county executive committee pursuant to this section shall be deposited into the General Revenue Fund of the state. - (2)(a) Any political committee that accepts the use of public funds, equipment, personnel, or other resources to collect dues from its members agrees not to make independent expenditures in support of or opposition to a candidate or elected public official.
 However, expenditures may be made for the sole purpose of jointly endorsing three or more candidates. - (b) Any political committee that violates this subsection is liable for a civil fine of up to \$5,000 to be determined by the Florida Elections Commission or the entire amount of the expenditures, whichever is greater.
-History.-s.
-5, ch.
-97-13; s.
-14, ch.
-99-6; s.
-19, ch.
-2013-37.

-106.088 Independent expenditures; contribution limits; restrictions on affiliated party committees.-
+106.088 Independent expenditures; contribution limits; restrictions on affiliated party commit-